Yashwantrao Holkar: Attempting to unite the Maratha Confederacy and rest of the Indian kings

-Ranjit Singh of Lahore initially agreed to join Yashwantrao Holkar, but Ranjit Singh's (Lahore, Punjab) letter dated 1 August 1804 addressed to Yashwantrao Holkar was intercepted by the British at Mathura.
 As soon as the British learned this, they sent Bagh Singh, uncle of Ranjit Singh, to prevent Ranjit Singh from supporting Yashwantrao Holkar.
-Afterwards Yashwantrao had fled to the Sikh Empire where the British asked Ranjit Singh to arrest him.
-Ranjit Singh disagreed and stated that Yashwantrao would be allowed into his territory as long as they remain 30 kos away from the Sikh army.
-After an agreement, Ranjit Singh was informed that Yashwant Rao secretly invited the Afghans to invade India.
-Yashwantrao was told to leave the Sikh empire for such treachery.
+The British requested Ranjit Singh to immediately break off all communications with the Maratha.
+Afterwards Yaswantrao had fled to the Sikh Empire where the British asked Ranjit Singh to arrest him.
+Ranjit Singh disagreed and stated that Yaswantrao would be allowed into his territory as long as they remain 30 kos away from the Sikh army.
+After an agreement the British stated that the warrant of arrest would not be on Yaswantrao's head and he would be safely put back on the throne.
+Ranjit Singh agreed and put Yaswantrao Holkar back.